-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures CHL 56 Farmscape 9511 Twenty Road West, Glanbrook Inventoried; Dickenson Road EA, Upper James Street to Glancaster Road CHR (ASI, 2019); Twenty Road West Plan of Subdivision, Glanbrook CHSR (Golder, 2019); Upper West Side Draft Plan of Industrial Subdivision in Glanbrook CHIA (Golder, 2018); City of Hamilton AEGD Windshield Survey (2021); CHIA 9517, 9541, 9569, 9579, 9593 and 9867 Dickenson Road West, Glanbrook, City of Hamilton (WSP, 2021) Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: The alignment of a new 4-lane minor arterial road is proposed passing through the property from north to south, directly beside the farm house and barn.
-A 2-lane collector road is also proposed crossing the centre of the property from east to west.
-An Employment Supportive Centre is proposed on the north side of the lot, adjacent to Twenty Road West.
-Encroachment and property acquisition is anticipated.
-(Golder, 2018) confirmed to prov CHL 57 Farmscape 9445 Twenty Road West, Glanbrook; Marshall House; Rose Farm Registered Non-Designated; Dickenson Road EA, Upper James Street to Glancaster Road CHR (ASI, 2019); Twenty Road West Plan of Subdivision, Glanbrook CHSR (Golder, 2019); Upper West Side Draft Plan of Industrial Subdivision in Glanbrook CHIA (Golder, 2018); City of Hamilton AEGD Windshield Survey (2021); CHIA 9517, 9541, 9569, 9579, 9593 and 9867 Dickenson Road West, Glanbrook, City of Hamilton (WSP, 2021) road is proposed crossing the centre of the property from east to west, and the alignment of a new 4-lane minor arterial road is proposed passing into and parallel to the west side of the property, terminating at a roundabout proposed on the south property boundary.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures CHL 56 I Parmecane 9511 Twenty Road West, Glanbrook Inventoried; Dickenson Road EA, Upper James Street to Glancaster Road CHR (ASI, 2019); Twenty Road West Plan of Subdivision, Glanbrook CHSR (Golder, 2019); Upper West Side Draft Plan of Industrial Subdivision in Glanbrook CHIA (Golder, 2018); City of Hamilton AEGD Windshield Survey (2021); CHIA 9517, 9541, 9569, 9579, 9593 and 9867 Dickenson Road West, Glanbrook, City of Hamilton (WSP, 2021) centre of the property from east to west.
+An Employment Supportive Centre is proposed on the north side of the lot, adjacent to Alternative 1 (Do nothing) None required.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The Employment Supportive Centre and the roads proposed passing through the subject property should be moved to a less sensitive property or removed from the AEGD TMP network.
+The Upper West Side Draft Plan of Industrial Subdivision, Glanbrook CHIA (Golder, 2018) confirmed to property to have CHVI, and anticipated its demolition.
+If the subject property is acquired and impacted, discussions should be had with the City's Heritage Planners to determine if a project-specific CHIA is required.
+CHL 57 Farmscape 9445 Twenty Road West, Glanbrook; Marshall House; Rose Farm Registered Non-Designated; Dickenson Road EA, Upper James Street to Glancaster Road CHR (ASI, 2019); Twenty Road West Plan of Subdivision, Glanbrook CHSR (Golder, 2019); Upper West Side Draft Plan of Industrial Subdivision in Glanbrook CHIA (Golder, 2018); City of Hamilton AEGD Windshield Survey (2021); CHIA 9517 road is proposed crossing the centre of the property from east to west, and the alignment of a new 4-lane minor arterial road is proposed passing into and parallel to the west side of the property, terminating at a roundabout proposed on the south property boundary.
 Encroachment and Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment and property acq avoided.
-The Employment Supp proposed passing through the s sensitive property, or removed f The Upper West Side Draft Plar (Golder, 2018) confirmed to prop demolition.
-If the subject propert should be had with the City's He specific CHIA is required.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The Employment Supportive Centre, roundabout, and roads proposed passing through the subject property should be moved to a less sensitive property, or removed from the AEGD TMP network.
+The Upper West Side Draft Plan of Industrial Subdivision, Glanbrook CHIA (Golder, 2018) confirmed to property to have CHVI, and anticipated its demolition.
+If the subject property is acquired and impacted, discussions should be had with the City's Heritage Planners to determine if a project-specific CHIA is required.